Ejpatolitej/KoalaBankApp/README.md

 Stores info about transfers that have been done in the transfer class.
 We have a task here that updates the transaction log in transfer class every 15 minutes example: 10:00 - 10:15 - 10:30 - 10:45.

 ### Login Class
+Login class contains the method userLogin where the user is asked to enter their username and password.
+A if-statemenmt checks if the entered information is correct and if the user is a admin or not.
+When the user has entered the correct username and password the program will display either a user menu or a admin menu.